gitops-tools/tekton-ci/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/bigkevmcd/tekton-ci)](https://goreportcard.com/report/github.com/bigkevmcd/tekton-ci)
 ![Go](https://github.com/bigkevmcd/tekton-ci/workflows/Go/badge.svg)

-This is a very early, pre-Alpha release of this code.
+This is pre-Beta release of this code.

 It can take a CI definition, similar to the GitLab CI definition, and execute the steps / tasks as a [TektonCD](https://github.com/tektoncd/pipeline) PipelineRun.